hudrizzle/Web-Scraping-and-NLP-on-Indeed-Job-Postings/README.md

 ### Overview

-In this project, I built a web scraper, which used BeautifulSoup to parse data science related job listings in multiple cities across the US.
-This scraper pulled 2,000 postings for jobs per location.
-The detailed job descriptions were also collected for the Natural language Processing using TF-IDF, and were clustered into 3 groups based on latent semantic structures.
+In the first part, I built [a web scraper](Web Scraping Indeed (part 1).ipynb), which used BeautifulSoup to parse data science related job listings in multiple cities across the US.
+This scraper pulled 2,000 postings for [jobs](Indeed_data.csv) per location.
+In this second part [NLP](Clustering job postings (part 2).ipynb), the detailed [job descriptions](JD.txt) were also collected for the Natural language Processing using TF-IDF, and were clustered into 3 groups based on latent semantic structures.

 ### Keypoints
 •	Preprocessed the text by tokenizing, stemming and stop-words removing, and extracted features by term frequency-inverse document frequency approach